- Police Department

 - Investigative Services Bureau

 The Investigative Services Bureau is responsible for follow-up investigation of criminal offenses and related activities.

 Special Investigations Division

 The Special Investigations Division is tasked with the suppression and investigation of specific criminal acts, as well as providing assistance to other local, state and federal law enforcement agents in their operations throughout the region.

-The Narcotics Unit is tasked with the investigation of crimes related to narcotics (production, trafficking and possession), organized crime, firearms violations, prostitution, and gambling.
+The Vice Unit is tasked with the investigation of crimes related to narcotics (production, trafficking and possession), organized crime, firearms violations, prostitution, and gambling.
 Included within the scope of this group's responsibilities are the execution of search and arrest warrants, seizure of money and property directly related to criminal activity and undercover operations.

 The Investigations Division is responsible for all follow-up investigations that may lead to the identification of a suspect or suspects, recovery of stolen property and the clearance of reported offenses, as well as the collection and preservation of evidence.
 In addition to arresting offenders, duties include preparing cases for presentation to the District Attorney and subsequent courtroom testimony.